© Copyright 2015–2021 St. John’s Online

 The Collections published on this website were designed by Dr. Michaela Ann Cameron, founder, director and editor of St. John’s Online, and are as such copyright.
 No reproduction is permitted of the various Collections on this website in any form—either in their current configurations or any other configuration (smaller, i.e. two or more essays, or larger) of the essays selected for publication by Dr. Cameron, without her consent as copyright holder.

 Except as permitted by the copyright law applicable to you, you may not reproduce or communicate any of the content on this website, including files downloadable from this website, without the permission of the copyright owner/s.
-No part of this site may be reproduced or stored in any other website or included in any public or private electronic retrieval system or service without the permission of St. John’s Online.
+No part of this site may be reproduced or stored in any other website or included in any public or private electronic retrieval system or service, or reproduced in hard copy format without the permission of St. John’s Online.

 The Australian Copyright Act allows certain uses of content from the internet without the copyright owner’s permission.
 This includes uses by educational institutions and by Commonwealth and State governments, provided fair compensation is paid.
 For more information, see www.copyright.com.au and www.copyright.org.au.